Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 4. Limiter Removal

-Semi-limited as of this writing, you can only include two copies of this spell in your deck, and it's long been a staple of any machine structure.
-As a quick-play spell, you can also activate it on your opponent's turn if set.
+Long a staple of any machine structure, this quick-play spell can activate on your opponent's turn if set.
 Either way, Removal doubles the ATK of all your machine monsters for the turn, but destroys them when the round ends.

 Still, you can avoid the penalty on your turn by using the boosted monsters as fodder for a tribute, synchro, xyz, or link summon during your second main phase, and since there's no "once per turn" restriction, feel free to activate two Removals in a single round.